bevyengine/rfcs/rfcs/geometric-primitives.md

 impl Obb2d for ObbVertices2d {} //...
 ```

+### Meshing

+While these primitives do not provide a meshing strategy, future work could build on these types so users can use something like `Sphere.mesh()` to generate meshes.

 ### Bounding Boxes/Volumes

 This section is based off of prototyping work done in [bevy_mod_bounding](https://github.com/aevyrie/bevy_mod_bounding).